Wētā FX: 2020s

 On November 9, 2021, Jackson sold the company's VFX tools development division to video games software company Unity Technologies for US$1.625 billion.
-Unity's acquired tech assets of Weta will be called Weta Digital, while the visual effects company remained separate and renamed as Wētā FX.
+(Note: Attributed to multiple references:) Unity's acquired tech assets of Weta would be called Weta Digital, while the visual effects company remained separate and was renamed Wētā FX.
 The acquisition was completed in December 2021.
 In April 2022, Wētā FX opened a new studio in Vancouver, Canada.
 It is the company's first dedicated VFX and animation studio outside New Zealand.
-In July 2022, Wētā FX opened a second studio outside New Zealand, temporary facility in Melbourne, Australia.
+In July 2022, Wētā FX opened a second studio outside New Zealand, a temporary facility in Melbourne, Australia.

 For Avatar: The Way of Water in 2022, Wētā worked on 3,240 visual effects shots, 2,225 of which involved water.
 The studio developed new motion capture technology for the film's underwater sequences.
-The digital water in the film was created by artists using Wētā's latest Loki simulation software.
+(Note: Attributed to multiple references:) The digital water in the film was created by artists using Wētā's latest Loki simulation software.
 Wētā also refined their Facial Action Coding System (FACS) from Alita: Battle Angel for its use in Avatar: The Way of Water.
-The company eventually ended up rendering close to 3.3 billion thread hours.
+(Note: Attributed to multiple references:) The company eventually ended up rendering close to 3.3 billion thread hours.
 Letteri won his fifth Academy Award for his work on the film.
 The studio also won their seventh Academy Award for Best Visual Effects.

 On November 25, 2023, Unity and Wētā FX mutually agreed to terminate Unity’s service agreement with Wētā FX effective December 10, 2023; this comes after Unity laying off the entire Wētā Digital staff in a "company reset".
 Unity will continue to own the software from the Wētā Digital acquisition (with Wētā FX being able to continue using them), but the Wētā Digital name and related intellectual property will be transferred back to Wētā FX with no current plans to use the old Wētā Digital name.
 Wētā FX will be extending offers to as many of the Digital team as possible "as it looks to expand its research, development and support functions".